yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/index.md

 :::

-### Seperating creating locks, listening to locks and manipulating locks
+### Seperating creating, listening to and manipulating locks

 The library includes 3 additional contracts:

-- `ILock` - Allows only manipulation of locks.
+- `ILock` - Allows only manipulation of the lock.

 - `ILockProviderBase` - Allows only creation of locks.